 There are so many possibilities!
 That often feels good, but the amount of options can also make you numb.
 There always seems to be a better alternative.
 Because the more choices we know, the more options have to be eliminated and the more difficult it is to compare all those choices.
 It feels like one of those choices is the perfect one.
 If you don't choose this one, it can feel like it has major negative consequences.
 Try to narrow your choices so that you can compare them.
 If you continue to have doubts, choose anyway.
 Research shows that “not choosing” leads to the most dissatisfaction feeling.
 And that a right or perfect choice doesn't really exist.
 Every choice leads to something and you can continue from there.

 I'm not sure what I want after my studies, but I do want to be worthy to the world or else do other meaningful work.
 Compared to the past, individuals in our present time seem to be encountered already at a young age with an internal conflict of being meaningful.
 Find out what your core values are and what meaningful work means to you.
 Keep it small.
 Meaningful can have many interpretations.

 In our Career Planning roadmap it is possible, after ULCN login, to look at the entire career orientation process and go through it on the basis of a number of steps.
-There is also one step concering the theme of career stress including a number of assignments.
+This may help you get a better grip on your study career questions.